chiukapoor/eks-workshop-v2/website/docs/networking/vpc-lattice/lattice-ab-testing.md

          name: eks-workshop-gw
 ```

- Now you can see the associated Service created in the VPC console under the Lattice resources.
+ Now you can see the associated Service created in the [VPC Lattice console](https://console.aws.amazon.com/vpc/home#Services) under the Lattice resources.
 ![CheckoutRoute Service](assets/checkoutroute.png)

 Patch the `configmap` to point to the new endpoint.